I grew up using a Commodore 64. I ran dialup BBS out of my room. This early form of internet inspired my obsession with computers today.

 I want to check to see what channel other wireless networks in the area are using so that I can avoid wireless congestion, how can I find out?

-Environmental factors can effect the wireless transmission include the construction of the house and objects within the house.
+Environmental factors can effect the wireless transmission, including the construction of the house and objects within the house.
 Wireless signals do not transmit well through concrete, metal or water.
 If the house or an object within the house made of one of these materials and is in line of sight from your wireless router to your wireless device, it will impact the performance.

 If the walls are made of concrete block (maybe in a garage converted to a bedroom) you will most likely have a signal degradation issue trying to use a wireless device with the router in another area of the house.
 Some newer construction uses metal studs in place of wood studs within the walls and some older homes with plaster walls may have chicken wire in them.
 Neither situation would be ideal for wireless.